Islam and abortion

-Muslim views on abortion are shaped by Hadith (the words, actions, and the silent approval of the Islamic prophet Muhammad as transmitted through chains of narrators), as well as by the opinions of legal and religious scholars and commentators.
-The Quran does not directly address intentional abortion, leaving greater discretion to the laws of individual countries.
-Although opinions among Islamic scholars differ over when a pregnancy can be terminated, there are no explicit prohibitions on a woman's ability to abort under Islamic law.
+Muslim views on abortion emphasise the sanctity of life, drawing on Qur’anic guidance and the interpretations of religious scholars, abortion being defined as the killing of the foetus and its removal from a pregnant woman’s womb.
+Verses discouraging the taking of innocent life—such as Qur’an 5:32 and 17:31—are frequently applied to the issue, leading most jurists to consider abortion a form of unjust killing and therefore forbidden.

+Despite this, the Qur’an’s failure to address human abortion explicitly has led to differing opinions among Islamic scholars.

 Each of the four Sunni Islam schools of thought—Hanafi, Shafi'i, Hanbali, and Maliki—have their reservations on if and when abortions are permissible.
 The Maliki school holds that "the fetus is ensouled at the moment of conception."
 Thus, "most Malikis do not permit abortion at any point, seeing God's hand as actively forming the fetus at every stage of development."
-The Sahih al-Bukhari (book of Hadith) writes that the fetus is believed to become a living soul after 120 days' gestation.
+The Sahih al-Bukhari (book of Hadith) writes that the fetus is believed to become with soul after 120 days' gestation.
 Therefore, some Hanafi scholars believe that abortion before the hundred-twenty-day period is over is permitted, though some Hanafi scholars teach that abortion within 120 days is makruh (disapproved, i.e., discouraged).
-All Islamic schools of thought agree abortion is recommended when the mother's life is in danger because the mother's life is paramount.
+All Islamic schools of thought agree that the mother's life is paramount, and in the case of a life-threatening pregnancy, separation of the mother and unborn child may be necessary.

 In Shia Islam, abortion is "forbidden after implantation of the fertilized ovum."
 The leader of the Iranian Islamic Revolution, Ayatollah Khomeini, declared that shari'a forbids abortion without any reason "even at the earliest possible stage." a position shared by other Shiite scholars.

-American academic Azizah Y. al-Hibri claims that "the majority of Muslim scholars permit abortion, although they differ on the stage of fetal development beyond which it becomes prohibited."
-According to Sherman Jackson, "while abortion, even during the first trimester, is forbidden according to a minority of jurists, it is not held to be an offense for which there are criminal or even civil sanctions."

 In the 47 countries of the world with Muslim-majority populations, access to abortion varies greatly.
 In many, abortion is allowed when the mother's life is at risk.
 In 18 countries, including Iraq, Egypt, and Indonesia, this is the only circumstance where abortion is permitted.
 In another ten countries, it is allowed on request.
 Mauritania, however, prohibits abortion under any circumstance.
-In others, abortion is permitted under certain circumstances besides preserving the mother's life, such as safeguarding her mental health, cases of fetal impairment, incest or rape, and social or economic reasons.